learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 In the upcoming labs, we will be working through the creation of a full website, introducing various HTML concepts and components while applying them to our site.
-As each lesson builds off of the work completed in the last, in this lesson, we will be going through the process of setting up your own GitHub repository to code along in.
+Each lesson builds off of the work completed in the last, so in this lesson, we will be going through the process of setting up your own GitHub repository to code along in.
 In addition to this, in the event that you get stuck or your personal repository isn't working as intended, each lesson will